Na navigaci | Klávesové zkratky

 private array $_phones = []; // actual storage for phone numbers

-public array $phones { // virtual property
+public array $phones { // virtual property for public access

 get => $this->_phones;